anstropleuton/fluxins/readme.md

 # Contributing

-Feel free to contribute to this project by code (see [contributing.md](contributing.md)), by suggesting your ideas, or even by reporting a bugfix.
+Feel free to contribute to this project by code (see [contributing.md](contributing.md)), by suggesting your ideas, or even by reporting a bug.

 # Credits